-Habanero peppers (I usually use 4-8)
+- Hot peppers (I’m using habanero) (I usually use 4-8)

 - Cutting board (large enough to contain all of them)

-Your favorite (cheap) 80 proof liquor (40% alcohol ABV)
+- Your favorite (cheap) 80 proof liquor (40% alcohol ABV)

-I generally use cheap whiskey – you’ll see why in a bit.
+- I generally use cheap whiskey – you’ll see why in a bit.

-Whole milk, just in case
+- Whole milk, just in case

 Before you get started…

-If you taste test the habanero and it is too hot, or you accidentally get some on your hands and they burn – use milk.
+If you taste test the habanero and it is too hot, or you accidentally get some on your hands or eyes and they burn – use milk.
 The milk will break down the capsaicin a bit, and sooth your mouth or hands.
 Water will just spread the capsaicin around.

-To begin, wash your peppers.
+- To begin, wash your peppers.
 I generally soak them in a bowl for a while so that any dirt softens.
 Then just rub them down in your fingers to remove any dirt.
 Pretty straight forward and simple.

-Did you put on the latex gloves?
+- Did you put on the latex gloves?
 No?
 DO IT.

 - Now slice and butterfly the peppers with your paring knife.
 I generally cut the tops of, then carefully cut around the inside of the habanero to remove the seeds/rind.
 At this point, if you are a gardener, you can set aside the seeds from one of these to dry/store for planting next Spring.

-Then, split the peppers in half, and possibly quarter them.
+- Then, split the peppers in half, and possibly quarter them.
 The point here is that you need the pepper to lay flat on a cutting board for the next step.

-Now rinse the peppers first with olive oil, then in a sink, taking care to not splash the water outside of the sink.
+- Now rinse the peppers first with olive oil, then in a sink, taking care to not splash the water outside of the sink.
 The oil does a great job at dislodging the capsaicin.

-Now – set the timer.
+- Now – set the timer.
 I generally set it for about 1 hour, as this removes much of the heat, and that seems to be the right amount for me.
 But – if you like it less hot, let it soak longer.
 It might serve you well to just remove one piece, cut a small part off and take a bite to see if you think it is still too spicy.

-You can test the spice level throughout the soaking time.
+- You can test the spice level throughout the soaking time.
 Just use a fork to pull one pepper slice out and taste it.
 But have some milk nearby if you think it might still be too hot!

 - Now, remove the peppers using a fork into a bowl.
 Then just rinse in cold water for a minute or two, and you should be done!
 Eat, or store for later use.

 About that liquor……

 If you like spicy food, and enjoy the occasional drink (and are 21 years of age in the USA), then save that liquor!
 I save my liquor in a resealable beer bottle, and just keep it in my liquor cabinet.
-It should last as long as 80 proof (40%abv) liquor lasts, which as far as I know is forever or until you drink it all.
+The liquor should last as long as 80 proof (40%abv) liquor lasts, which as far as I know is forever or until you drink it all.

 So how do you drink Habanero Whiskey?